2024 NCAA Division I FBS football season: CFB Playoff final rankings

 On December 8, 2024, the College Football Playoff selection committee announced its final team rankings for the year.
-It was the eleventh season of the CFP era, and the first in which the playoffs were expanded from four teams to twelve teams.
-The top five ranked conference champions were selected to compete, along with the seven highest ranked remaining teams.
+It was the eleventh season of the CFP era, and the first in which the playoff was expanded from four teams to twelve teams.
+The top five ranked conference champions were selected to compete, along with the seven highest ranked at-large teams.
 The top four conference champions received a first-round bye.